oemof/tespy/doc/using_tespy.rst

 TESPy provides a simulation package for component based thermal engineering containing the most important components of such plants.
 In the introduction you will learn the basics of modelling component based plants in TESPy.
-We then give an overview on the main TESPy modules:
+We then give an overview on the main TESPy modules, which will be demonstrated on a very simple example:

  * tespy.networks,
  * tespy.components,